top of page

 Managing PMS: What Has Been Proven

 The good news is, while PMS is real, it doesn’t have to be something you simply suffer through.
-Several strategies have been shown to help alleviate PMS symptoms, and they are backed by scientific research.
+Several strategies have been shown to help alleviate symptoms, and they are backed by scientific research.
 Here are some of the most effective ways to manage PMS naturally:

 Magnesium